Towards Generalizable Neural Solvers for Vehicle Routing Problems via Ensemble with Transferrable Local Policy: Method

 We integrate the global policy (which is implemented as POMO~\cite{POMO} in the paper) and the auxiliary local policy to generate an ensemble policy, where the strong in-distribution learning capacity of the global policy and the out-of-distribution transferability of the local policy are combined to boost generalization.
+Before integration, we adjust the original global policy by adding a distance penalty for better generalization as follows. \paragraph{Normalized distance penalty for global policy.} Considering that most optimal actions are included in the local neighbor nodes, we utilize normalized distances to penalize the global policy.
+The distance penalty encourages the policy to prefer nearby nodes and be conservative to select remote nodes, which is practically helpful for generalization.
+Unlike previous methods that directly use the distance values as bias~\cite{meta-sage}, we propose to normalize distances $\rho_i$ into $[0, 1]$ by the largest $\rho_i$ in $\mathcal{N}_K(c_t)$ and add a fixed penalty $\xi$~($\xi\ge 1$) for non-neighbor nodes, i.e.,

+where $\mathcal{N}_K(c_t)$ contains the $K$ nearest valid neighbor nodes of the current node $c_t$, and provides a good perspective for normalization, making the distance penalty more scalable.